 What should a person do if their vehicle get stalled on or next to a railroad crossing?

 If your vehicle stalls on or next to a railroad crossing, immediately get everyone out and far away from the tracks.
-Call your local law enforcement agency for assistance.
+Call the 1-800 number posted on or near the crossing signal or your local law enforcement agency.

 What should I do if I see a train at the railroad crossing?